SK1793/Angular/Todo-Sample/Documentation/readme.md

 <p>
   (Note) : if any problems caused please verify the PHP version atleast 8.1 and Laravel as Set in "composer.json" File
 </p>

+(P.S-if there are any problems,i would be glad if you Review.)